This article was written by 3rd-degree Roger Gracie Jiu-Jitsu Black Belt Nicolas Gregoriades.

 Get Your Hormones Checked

-For overall, functional strength and athleticism gymnastics is hard to beat.
+For overall, functional strength and athleticism gymnastics are hard to beat.
 If I could choose just one supplemental strength training discipline to recommend, this would be it.

 Lifting weights for sports performance does not mean repping out a few sets of bicep curls and bench presses.
 That's bodybuilding.
 It means doing Olympic Lifts and Powerlifting under the supervision of a certified coach.